 The Strickland plan for the site called for a brick perimeter wall enclosing the site.
 This wall was completed by 1845.
 The material of the wall was not documented in any of the records from that time; however, a contract from 1853 to raise the walls on the east, south, and west sides stated that brick was to be used.
-The main entrance to the site, originally along the north edge of the property, was marked with ornamental cast iron posts.
+The main entrance to the site, originally along the north edge of the site, was marked with ornamental cast iron posts.
 The brick perimeter wall remained on the site at least through 1900, eventually replaced in 1917 by an aggregate concrete retaining wall constructed along E Street, NW.
-By 1920, a more substantial main gate with exposed aggregate concrete posts capped with acorn finials was constructed at the 23rd Street, NW, entrance.
-Also by 1920, an aggregate concrete retaining wall was located on the east boundary of the property, along 23rd Street, NW.
-Wood slat fences were added to the top of the concrete perimeter walls and the yards of quarters AA, BB and CC were demarcated by wood picket fences.
+Several years later, a more substantial gate was constructed with concrete posts capped with acorn finials.
+By 1920, an aggregate concrete retaining wall was also located on the east boundary of the property, along 23rd Street, NW.17 Wood slat fences were added to the top of the concrete perimeter walls and the yards of quarters AA, BB and CC were demarcated by wood picket fences.

-Construction of the E Street Expressway in 1963 shifted the entrance to the south along 23rd Street, NW. and resulted in the removal of the 1920 concrete gateposts.
+Construction of the E Street Expressway in 1963 shifted the entrance to the south along 23rd Street, NW.
 The existing stone block wall along E Street, NW, was also installed in the 1960s as part of the construction of the E Street ramp.
-The 1920 aggregate concrete wall remains along 23rd Street, NW, but is topped by a modern chain link fence.
-The boundary fence along the south appears to be modern construction as it is not evident on historical maps or aerials of the site.
+The 1920 aggregate concrete wall remains along 23rd Street, NW, but is topped by a modern chain link fence.18 The boundary fence along the south appears to be modern construction as it is not evident on historical maps or aerials of the site.

 Boundary demarcations within the upper campus have been altered throughout the years as the area around the site has developed.
 The northern boundary moved south in the 1960s to accommodate the E Street ramp of Interstate 66.
 Thus, the original retaining wall along that boundary no longer exists.
-The only feature remaining from the period of significance is the circa
+The only feature remaining from the period of significance is the circa 1920 concrete wall along 23rd Street, NW.
+The concrete wall appears to be located in a similar location to the original brick wall, but no records or photographs are available to confirm this.

-17 An article in the Proceedings of the Sixteenth Annual Convention of the American Concrete Institute, published in 1920, includes a photographic image of the 23rd Street, NW, gateposts (page 73).
-The article addresses the work of John Joseph Earley in exposed aggregate concrete and is illustrated by examples of his work in the Washington, DC area.
-The exposed aggregate surface and coping detail of the adjacent 23rd Street, NW, retaining wall strongly suggest that the wall was constructed by the firm of J. J.Earley as well.
+17 The exposed aggregate surface and coping detail of the wall may indicate that the wall was rebuilt by the firm of John Joseph Earley.
 Earley (1881-1945) received four patents over a period of 20 years for structural concrete aggregate forms and polychrome concrete slabs.
 His studio collaborated on notable projects in Washington.
 D.C., including Meridian Hill Park and park structures in East Potomac Park built in the 1910s that resemble the surface of the 23rd Street, NW, retaining wall.
-However, it should be noted that neither the above referenced article or the firm's papers and project files, located at Georgetown University, mention this wall.
+However, his firm's papers and project files, located at Georgetown University, do not contain any mention of the 23rd Street, NW, retaining wall and therefore there is no known documentation of his firm's association with the wall.
 Although historically associated with the Observatory Hill Historic District, the wall is located outside of the property owned by GSA and is within the D.C.
 Department of Transportation right of way.

-18 In April 2015, holes were drilled through many of the concrete panels and tie rods were inserted to stabilize the wall.
+18 In April 2015 holes were drilled through many of the concrete panels and tie rods were inserted to stabilize the wall.

-1920 concrete wall along 23rd Street, NW.
-The concrete wall appears to be located in a similar location to the original brick wall, but no records or photographs are available to confirm this.
 No remnants of the brick wall have been located on site.
 The concrete retaining wall along 23rd Street, NW, contributes to the historic landscape of the upper campus as it reflects the historical boundary of the site; however, this feature stands outside the boundary of the property and within property owned by the D.C.
 Department of Transportation.